HBO’s ‘Los Espookys’ creator and ‘SNL’ writer Julio Torres can help you be more creative

 Inspiration is everywhere, if you’re open to it.
 It can come from a movie, a museum, or even a place.

-“The last movie I saw that inspired me was [Claire Denis’ mind-bending astronaut film] High Life.
+“The last movie I saw that inspired me was [Claire Denis’s mind-bending astronaut film] High Life.
 I saw it the other night and then found myself having dreams about being in space and letting go, like letting go of whatever rope was tying me to my spaceship and just floating away.
 I’ve been thinking about that a lot.
 And I went to the Picasso museum in Barcelona not too long ago and it got me thinking about abstraction again, which I would write about in college.
 Just thinking about how, in so many ways, that’s what I like to do: picking a subject and looking at it from multiple points of view in a way that you wouldn’t expect.
 Also Fire Island is very inspiring to me.
 It’s like a beautiful wooden maze, and it just doesn’t look like anywhere else I’ve been.
 I always think there’s some sort of architectural comedy to be made there, because it’s like you just get lost in this neon green boardwalk and it’s really fun.”

 4. Trust your voice, not your expectations